CloudLabs-MOC/dp-203-azure-data-engineer/Create-and-run-data-pipeline-with-Data-Factory/Azure-Databricks-Data-Factory.md

-# Hands-on Lab:Create and run Data Pipeline with Data Factory
+# Hands-on Lab : Create and run Data Pipeline with Data Factory

 You can use notebooks in Azure Databricks to perform data engineering tasks, such as processing data files and loading data into tables.
 When you need to orchestrate these tasks as part of a data engineering pipeline, you can use Azure Data Factory.

 This exercise should take approximately **40** minutes to complete.

-## Before you start

-You'll need an [Azure subscription](https://azure.microsoft.com/free) in which you have administrative-level access.

 ## Provision Azure resources